To my sister Noura (Aleppo, 28 October 1975 – Ancona, 30 October 2014)

 and I trembled out of a sweet fear

 dressed as the unknown.The world, outside, was flying

 and I wondered where it would stop

 My punishment was to stay there by myself

 to learn that you are not supposed to write on walls

 looked up to give me your smile.

 The first thing in life I recall.

-Asmae Dachan is a writer, blogger (Diario di Siria) and an award winning journalist, born in Italia of Syrian descent.
+Asmae Dachan is a writer, blogger (Diario di Siria) and an award winning journalist, born in Italy of Syrian descent.
 Editor in chief until 2015 of the Italian journal Mondo Lavoro, she writes about human rights, the Syrian conflict, the refugee crisis and the anti -Assad resistance for major national Italian magazines and newspapers.
 An award winning novelist, she published Dal quaderno blu in 2009, 2 collections of poetry, Noura and Tu, Siria (co-authored with Yara al Zatr).
-Her latest novel, published in 2017 and set between Syria and Italy is called Il silenzio del mare.
+Her latest novel, published in 2017 and set between Syria and Italy is titled Il silenzio del mare.